Bonnie Bailey, Director

 Nate Hensley, Counselor

 Nate is a Counselor with Student Support Services.
-He has been working at Marshall University since 2008 in Student Affairs.
+He has been working at Marshall University in Student Affairs since 2008.
 He has a Bachelor’s Degree in Psychology and a Master’s Degree in Clinical Mental Health Counseling.
 He is originally from Williamson, WV in Mingo County, which is in the stomping grounds of the Hatfield McCoy Feud.
 In his spare time he likes to play golf and tennis, enjoy the outdoors, and attend baseball games (Go Reds!).
 He is currently pursuing licensure as a Licensed Professional Counselor and plans to pursue a Doctoral degree in the near future.
 Nate is always eager to listen and lend a helping hand to anyone.